20Tauri/DoxyDoxygen/README.md

 ### Fold / Unfold comments

-You can also Fold / Unfold comments blocks, from the command palette or using Sublime Text standard shortcuts.
+You can Fold / Unfold comments blocks from the command palette or using Sublime Text standard shortcuts.

 On Windows and Linux: